ravikandhadai/swift/Logging/CompilerDevelopmentPost.md

 We are very excited to discuss our proposal and welcome your feedback on this.
 A more detailed version of this proposal is available [here](https://github.com/ravikandhadai/swift/blob/logging-writeup/Logging/ImprovingOSLogForSwift.md).

-While this proposal focuses only on Apple's logging APIs, the ideas presented here could be applicable more generally.
+While this proposal focuses only on Apple's logging APIs, the ideas presented here are applicable more generally.
 In particular, we think the following aspects of the proposal are generalizable:

-  * We show how the new string interpolation features can be used to expose all functionalities provided by printf-style format string and varargs.
+  * We show how the new string interpolation features can be used to surface all functionalities provided by printf-style format string and varargs.
-  * We present a way to write Swift code to deconstruct a string interpolation into a format string and an argument sequence using custom string interpolation.
+  * We present a Swift implementation that deconstructs a string interpolation into a format string and an argument sequence using custom string interpolation.
-  * We present a compiler optimization based on compile-time interpretation that can recover compile-time constants from complex Swift code.
+  * We present a compiler optimization based on compile-time interpretation that can infer the format string and other compile-time constants from the implementation that deconstructs the string interpolation.

 We therefore see this proposal as being relevant to the following _potential future directions_:

 * Development of a general-purpose, platform-agnostic logging API for Swift.
 * Development of custom logging libraries for interfacing with other logging systems.
-* Migrating other C-style Swift APIs such as localization APIs to string interpolation.
+* Migration of other C-style Swift APIs such as localization APIs to string interpolation.
-* Development of the compile-time interpretation technology and applying it to optimizations.
+* Development of the compile-time interpretation technology and making it available to Swift users.

 ## Highlights of this Proposal